Khoy Khanate: Afsharids and Zands

 When Khoy was captured by Nader Shah from the Ottomans in 1737, the Donboli tribe under Najaf Qoli Khan entered the service of the Shah and also accompanied him in his military campaigns to India, Georgia and Dagestan.
 In 1743-1744, a powerful uprising took place in Khoy which received support from the local rayah, due to increased taxes by Nader Shah.
-However, the riots were ultimately suppressed by the Shah who sent in nomadic tribes from Şirvan, Ganja and Yerevan.
+However, the riots were ultimately suppressed by the Shah who sent in nomadic tribes from Shirvan, Ganja, and Yerevan.

 According to British diplomat Harford Jones-Brydges, who was in Iran in the early 19th century, Hosayn Qoli Donboli fought and defeated the Zand army in 1787 led by Lotf Ali Khan near Shiraz, imprisoning and killing about 18,000 soldiers.
 However, the castle of Shiraz was not taken and Ali Khan himself was unharmed.
 Jones-Brydges adds that Agha Mohammad Khan Qajar wished to 'reduce Azerbaijan' and therefore gave his ally Hosayn Qoli Donboli the possession of Tabriz Khanate in 1791.